If you buy something through links on Craft Professional, I may earn a referral fee. To learn more see my disclosure.

 This is probably the simplest type of home jewelry party to run; there's no need to teach jewelry making techniques, make jewelry on the spot or create projects.

 Since you won't be teaching techniques or making jewelry on the spot, you'll be able to invite more guests to this type of home jewelry party than the other types.

-I have personally found this type of party to be the most profitable.
-My pricing is set up so that there is a higher profit margin on my finished pieces, so selling my own jewelry has always made the most money for me.
+I have personally found this type of party was the most profitable.
 You may, however, have a different experience depending on the decisions you make regarding pricing.